-- Assurances, Science, Monitoring, and Evaluation - Provide credible assurances to policy-makers and stakeholders that the WUE Program is being implemented aggressively and in accordance with the ROD. - Support and inform sound water management decisions. - Verify results of WUE actions. - Develop quantified performance measures (including agricultural quantifiable objectives). - Engage in adaptive management. - Water Conservation and Recycling Loans and Grants - Facilitate implementation of WUE actions at the local level by cities, water suppliers, and farmers. - Use state and federal grants to help local entities implement WUE practices that are not locally cost effective but still contribute to California Bay-Delta objectives. - Use state and federal low interest loans to help local entities overcome financial barriers to WUE implementation. - Water Conservation and Recycling Technical Assistance - Provide technical assistance to help local entities overcome technical hurdles in recycling water. - Support and provide outlets for scientific research, public awareness on water recycling production and use. - Develop partnerships with local and regional entities to: (1) assess the costs, benefits, and feasibility of potential WUE projects; (2) determine the best approach to implement WUE actions; (3) effectively prepare grant and loan applications; and (4) comply with WUE reporting requirements (e.g. related to urban water conservation certification).
+Assurances, Science, Monitoring, and Evaluation

+- Provide credible assurances to policy-makers and stakeholders that the WUE Program is being implemented aggressively and in accordance with the ROD. - Support and inform sound water management decisions. - Verify results of WUE actions. - Develop quantified performance measures (including agricultural quantifiable objectives). - Engage in adaptive management.

+Water Conservation and Recycling Loans and Grants

+- Facilitate implementation of WUE actions at the local level by cities, water suppliers, and farmers. - Use state and federal grants to help local entities implement WUE practices that are not locally cost effective but still contribute to California Bay-Delta objectives. - Use state and federal low interest loans to help local entities overcome financial barriers to WUE implementation. - Develop partnerships with local and regional entities to: (1) assess the costs, benefits, and feasibility of potential WUE projects; (2) determine the best approach to implement WUE actions; (3) effectively prepare grant and loan applications; and (4) comply with WUE reporting requirements (e.g. related to urban water conservation certification).